na-na-hi/renget/archive/aicgOP.md

 ######OP2
 ```
-A general dedicated to discussion & development of AI Chatbots
+A general dedicated to the discussion and development of AI chatbots

->--Edition here--
+>--Edition Here--

 ▶Recent
 --News Here--